Karmatik/Sourcebans-TF2-Theme/README.md

 # Sourcebans-TF2-Theme

-This theme is compatible with latest dev of Sourcebans++ webpannel plugin
+This theme is compatible with latest dev build version of Sourcebans++ webpannel plugin

 # How to install